Step Up 3D: Plot

-In New York City, Moose and Camille attend the New York University.
-Moose is majoring in electrical engineering after promising his father that he would not dance anymore.
-While touring the campus, he sees a pair of Limited Edition Gun Metal Nike Dunks worn by Luke Katcher, the leader of the House of Pirates dance crew.
-Moose follows the shoes and then stumbles upon a dance battle, where he beats Kid Darkness from the dancing crew House of Samurai.
-Luke takes him back to his place, an old warehouse converted into a club, to try to convince Moose to join his dance crew, with whom he teams up.
-Luke believes that with the skills of Moose and the rest of his crew dancers that they could win the $100,000 grand prize in the World Jam Championships contest to solve financial problems.
-After all, he is five months behind in the mortgage payments and the warehouse could be put for auction at any second, if they are not paid.
+Moose and Camille go to NYC to attend NYU.
+He is majoring in electrical engineering after promising his father that he would not dance anymore.
+While touring the campus, Moose sees a pair of Limited Edition Gun Metal Nike Dunks worn by Luke Katcher, the leader of the House of Pirates dance crew.

+As Moose follows Luke he stumbles upon a dance battle, where he beats Kid Darkness from the dancing crew House of Samurai.
+Luke takes him back to his place, an old warehouse converted into a club.
+There he tries to convince Moose to join his dance crew, with whom he teams up.
+Luke believes that with the skills of Moose and the rest of his dance crew, they could win the grand prize in the World Jam Championships contest to help pay the mortgage, as the warehouse is in arrears so could be auctioned off.

-Luke meets Natalie at the club and notices her dancing abilities, enlisting her to become part of his crew, but is unaware of Natalie's motives.
+Luke meets Natalie at the club and notices her dancing abilities, so enlists her to become part of the crew, unaware of Natalie's motives.
 Moose has to choose between his studies and dance, between a test and a dance competition.
 He goes to test, but seeing the paper and receiving a message from Luke, he rushes to the competition just in time.

-Luke and Natalie become close as the movie progresses.
-Luke explains his true intentions with his recordings and dance interviews.
+Luke and Natalie become increasingly closer.
+He shows her his recordings and dance interviews.
 Natalie is hiding the fact that her brother is Julien, the leader of the House of Samurai, and lies about everything but the love connection between her and Luke.